-When your organization has employees in a lot of different roles and locations, it can be especially challenging to engage and align them to the business.
-It’s even harder when they are “deskless” workers who work in functions that are decentralized, offline, industrial, mobile (and sometimes, all of the above).
+When your organization has a large deskless workforce in different roles and locations, it can be challenging to know how to communicate effectively and align them with your business values.
+These deskless workers often serve functions that are decentralized, offline, industrial or mobile (or a combination of the above).

-As much as 80% of the world’s workforce is made up of these deskless workers who often lack consistent access to communication technology or internal systems, yet only 1% of software investment is focused on these workers.
-As a result, these workers are often at risk of lower engagement and more likely to consider opportunities elsewhere.
+As much as 80% of the world’s workforce is made up of deskless workers who lack consistent access to the technology and internal systems companies use to communicate with employees.
+As a result, these workers often have a lack of employee engagement and are more likely to resign, seeking opportunities elsewhere.

-Deloitte’s 2021 Global Human Capital Trends report recently summarized the impact of organizational purpose, noting that “2020 taught us the importance of purpose in establishing an organization’s direction in the face of disruption...organizations that embraced purpose were able to sift through competing priorities, unite workers under common goals, drive belonging and focus resources on their most pressing organizational and societal goals.”
+Deloitte’s Global Human Capital Trends report summarized the impact of organizational purpose on workers, noting that “2020 taught us the importance of purpose in establishing an organization’s direction in the face of disruption...organizations that embraced purpose were able to sift through competing priorities, unite workers under common goals, drive belonging and focus resources on their most pressing organizational and societal goals.”

-Discovering and sharing your compelling story about your company’s purpose sets the stage for authentic, lasting connections between your employees and your brand.
-It will also help to rally employees around your values and vision so they understand your brand and how they connect to it in their day-to-day roles.
+Discovering and sharing your compelling story about your company’s purpose will set the stage for building authentic, lasting connections between employees and your brand.
+It will also help rally workers around your brand vision so they understand the brand messaging and how to connect it to their daily roles.

-- Segmented communications: When you personalize internal communications for deskless workers you increase the relevancy.
-But make sure you’re communicating to managers separately (and in advance, if possible).
-When leaders are looped in early you can ensure they understand their role in reinforcing the message, and they’ll feel more confident fielding questions employees may have.
+Personalize internal communications for deskless workers to increase relevancy.
+Make sure you’re communicating to managers separately (and in advance, if possible) so they can inform workers they supervise.
+When leaders are looped in early, you can ensure they understand their role in reinforcing the message and fielding questions.

-- Automated messaging: If there are behaviors you want to make sure your managers demonstrate, automated messaging can be a huge help.
-Reminders for important milestones like employee's birthdays and anniversaries are especially important, but think about other reminders that can improve the experience for deskless workers, too.
-Nudges to complete a weekly check-in or to recognize recent performance are two simple but high impact ideas for how these reminders can be used.
+If there are behaviors you want managers to demonstrate, providing automated messaging can be a huge help.
+Reminders for milestones like employees’ birthdays and anniversaries are important, but consider other reminders that can improve the experience for deskless workers.
+For example, nudges to complete a weekly check-in or to recognize a recent stellar performance are two simple, high-impact ways to use reminders.

-- Access to the right tools: Managers can struggle to know how they can improve their outreach, especially when they are supposed to support an internal communication initiative.
-Give managers a tool box and best practices guide so they can further expand on any campaign messaging.
-You can even offer branded templates—that provides them the flexibility to use what works best for their team.
+Managers can struggle to know how to improve their outreach, especially when supporting an internal communication initiative.
+Give managers a toolbox and best-practices guide so they can expand on any campaign messaging.
+You can even offer branded templates that give them the flexibility to adapt messaging to what works best for their team.

 2. Communicate Where Deskless Workers Are Actually Doing Their Work

-Understanding the day-to-day job functions and work environment for your people can help you calibrate your strategy to communicate with them in more effective ways.
 Too often, organizations rely exclusively on electronic or environmental communications, and those methods can fall flat if employees don’t have routine internet access or aren’t co-located.
-By segmenting your approach to be more inclusive of the needs of deskless workers, you’ll increase the odds of them hearing your messages and also show them you understand the reality of the jobs they’re working, including the best way to get their attention.
+By segmenting your approach to be more inclusive of the needs of the deskless workforce, you’ll increase the odds of them hearing your messages—while also showing them you understand the reality of the jobs they’re working by using the best methods to get their attention.

-While office or desk-based workers may prefer to display recognition in their workspace, the tactics you use to socialize recognition for deskless workers should adjust.
-Consider rewarding them with something visible they can wear like an enamel pin or a branded sticker that can be placed on their work equipment to signify their achievement to others.
-Another option is to reinforce recognition for them by providing a branded item that serves a functional purpose in their work or personal life like a water bottle, lunch bag, clipboard or even socks.
+For example, try rewarding employees with something they can wear no matter where they are doing their work, like an enamel pin or a branded sticker that can be placed on their work equipment to signify their achievements.
+For one of our clients, an equipment rental organization, we helped develop recognition badges so team members see the brand’s core values every day and can easily recognize their peers using the QR code.
+Another option is to reinforce recognition for deskless workers by providing a branded item that serves a functional purpose in their work or personal life, such as a water bottle, lunch bag, clipboard or pair of socks.